Skip to main content

 Written by Greg Olsen

 Below is a comprehensive list of the calculations used in the Numetric/AASHTOWare Safety applications.
 Each of these calculations references the terms identified in the Summary List of Terms below.
-To view a calculation, just click on the name of the calculation below, and the calculation will open in a new window.
+To view a calculation, click on the name of the calculation below.

 Crash Query Calculations